aprilhgshin/Sentiment_Analysis/README.md

 I compute the polarity (and normalized polarity) of tweets containing the hashtags *Coronavirus* and/or *Covid19*.
 Polarity will be based on vader's polarity scores.
 Additionally, I investigate the polarity of tweets with Asian references.

+## Files in the Repository:
+- *coronavirus_covid19_hashtags.ipynb* is the jupyter notebook that contains the analysis.
+- Shapefiles (.shp) are used to create Geopandas maps for visual aid
+- CSV files contain datasets used for analysis in the jupyter notebook.

 ## Data Source:
 ~1000 Twitter postings from April 14, 2020 derived using Twitter's API.